Vanshdhiman22/CloudShield/README.md

 # ☁️ CloudShield: Real-Time Cloud-Based Threat Detection System

-> 🚨 Built by Vansh Dhiman as part of a 45-day cybersecurity internship/training at Aarni University.

 CloudShield is a real-time threat detection and visualization system for AWS-like cloud environments.
 It analyzes log data, detects attack patterns, sends Telegram alerts, and visualizes threats on a dashboard and interactive world map.